Frequently Asked Questions About the Residence Halls

-The resident should either call or go to the Office of Campus Life (first floor of Pioneer Hall) to request a lock change.
-After office hours, the resident should contact the Office of Public Safety.
+The resident should contact the Office of Student Life (first floor of Pioneer Hall) to request a lock change.
+After regular business hours, the resident should contact the Department of Public Safety.
 The resident will be charged $70 for a lock change.

-An ID gives students the right to enter the building and their respective residence hall floor (if they are a resident), use the Lawrence Hall Dining Room and remove books from the library.
-Any student who loses an ID card must go to the Student Services Office (located on the first floor of Thayer Hall) to obtain a new card.
-There is a $25 charge for a new ID card.
+A Pioneer Card gives students the right to enter the building and their respective residence hall floor (if they are a resident), use the Lawrence Hall dining room and check out books from the library.
+Any student who loses their Pioneer Card must go to the Student Services Office (located on the first floor of Thayer Hall) to obtain a new card.
+There is a $25 charge for a new Pioneer Card.

 If the resident is unhappy with his/her room assignment and/or roommate, he/she may request a room change.
-The resident should contact his/her community facilitator, community mentor or community advisor for assistance.
+The resident should contact his/her Resident Educator for assistance.

 Cooking is not permitted in the first-year residence halls.
-Appliances of any type are not permitted in Thayer or Lawrence Halls.
-Pioneer and Conestoga Suites come equipped with a sink, mini fridge and a microwave.
-The Boulevard Apartments come equipped with a stove and oven, full refrigerator and a dishwasher.
+No appliances of any type are permitted in Thayer or Lawrence Halls.
+Pioneer and Conestoga Suites are equipped with a sink, mini fridge, and a microwave.
+The Boulevard Apartments are equipped with a stove and oven, full refrigerator, and a dishwasher.

-A guest is defined as anyone who does not live in the residence halls (this includes commuter students/students who live off campus).
+A guest is defined as anyone who does not live in the residence halls (this includes commuter students who live off campus).